Chapter 6: Child Support and Spousal Maintenance

 • does not have care jointly with a parent of the child.

-An ‘eligible carer’ is a person who has at least ‘shared care’ of the child i.e. they have care of the child for between 5 and 9 nights per fortnight.
+An ‘eligible carer’ is a person who has at least ‘shared care’ of the child i.e. they have care of the child for at least five nights per fortnight.

 How do I apply for a child support assessment?